KetaoChen/LeetCode/DP/README.md

 4. Prefix Sum: The current dp[i][j] is related to the prefix sum of dp[i-1][0:k] (903 DI Seq)
 5. Utilize all the information from the problem.
 The range of values.
 (Value backpack.
 ABC_DP_E)
 6. String & Digit: Using KMP (Find All Good Strings 1397)
+7. Check whether the last element can make some contribution to the res.
+(1420)